-1 To the 35th Regular Convention Resolution: 3-02 - 2025 2 Floor Committee: Administration & Theology [Overture 3-02 - 2025, CW (page 77)] 3 To Clarify Transitions of Officer 4 5 6 7 the Treasurer), and all members of elected committees need sufficient time to transition into 8 9 WHEREAS, Transitions need to take place quickly to allow the duly elected to serve as they have been elected to do; and 10 WHEREAS, Clearly defined transition times provide clarity during transitions; therefore be it 11 Resolved, That the Florida-Georgia District Bylaw D2.05 be amended as follows: 12 13 D2.05 TRANSITION OF ADMINISTRATIONS 14 15 16 17 the Treasurer), and all members of elected committees shall assume their respective dution within ninety (90) sixty (60) days following the adjournment of the District Convention elected to designate the official starting date for each position.
+1 To the 35th Regular Convention Resolution: 3-02 - 2025 2 Floor Committee: Administration & Theology [Overture 3-02 - 2025, CW (page 77) 3 To Clarify Transitions of Officer 4 5 6 7 WHEREAS, The President, Vice-Presidents, Secretary, the members of the Board of Directors (except the Treasurer), and all members of elected committees need sufficient time to transition into the positions to which they are elected; and 8 9 WHEREAS, Transitions need to take place quickly to allow the duly elected to serve as they have been elected to do; and 10 WHEREAS, Clearly defined transition times provide clarity during transitions; therefore be it 11 Resolved, That the Florida-Georgia District Bylaw D2.05 be amended as follows: 12 13 D2.05 TRANSITION OF ADMINISTRATIONS 14 15 16 17 b.
+The President, Vice-Presidents, Secretary, the mem the Treasurer), and all members of elected committed within ninety (90) sixty (60) days following the adfollowing their election.
+The outgoing executive controls. tees shall assume their respective duties Journment of the District Convention elected to designate the official starting date for each position.

-1 To the 35 th Regular Convention Resolution: 3-03 - 2025 2 Floor Committee: Administration & Theology [O verture 3-03 - 2025, CW (page 78)] 3 To Provide Clarity About Amendments To Resolutions 4 5 WHEREAS, the Apostle Paul proclaims that "For God is not a God Corinthians 14:33) and; of confusion but of peace" (I 6 7 8 9 WHEREAS, the current practice at the Lutheran Church - Missouri Synod Convention (hereafter "Synod Convention" is to show changes to resolutions only in their final form in the publication of the "Today's Business," with no clear explanation of the changes to the resolutions (e.g. 7.1.a), and; 10 11 WHEREAS, many of the resolutions are significantly lengthy, especially those dealing with changes to Bylaws, and; 12 13 14 WHEREAS, it is difficult for the delegates to the convention to undamendments given the window between the publication often short, and; 15 16 WHEREAS, delegates who do not understand an amendment will conscience on a given resolution, be it therefore: not be able to vote in good 17 18 19 20 21 Resolved, that Convention of the Florida-Georgia District of the Lu (hereafter "District Convention") petition the Committee of appropriate parties to consider changes to the practice of include a complete verbal explanation of changes made in notation of changes made in an amendment, and be it final on the Handbook and other bringing amendments to the floor to an amendment as well as a print 22 Resolved, that the District Convention petition the Convention to seek and bring more clarity to the delegates who are voting upon the important matters considered.
+1 To the 35th Regular Convention Resolution: 3-03 - 2025 2 Floor Committee: Administration & Theology [Overture 3-03 - 2025, CW (page 78)] 3 To Provide Clarity About Amendments To Resolutions 4 5 WHEREAS, the Apostle Paul proclaims that "For God is not a Go Corinthians 14:33) and; d of confusion but of peace" (I 6 7 8 9 WHEREAS, the current practice at the Lutheran Church - Missouri Synod Convention (hereafter "Synod Convention" is to show changes to resolutions only in their final form in the publication of the "Today's Business," with no clear explanation of the changes to the resolutions (e.g. 7.1.a), and; 10 11 WHEREAS, many of the resolutions are significantly lengthy, especially those dealing with changes to Bylaws, and; 12 13 14 WHEREAS, it is difficult for the delegates to the convention to u amendments given the window between the publication often short, and; 15 16 WHEREAS, delegates who do not understand an amendment winderstand conscience on a given resolution, be it therefore: ill not be able to vote in good 17 18 19 20 21 Resolved, that Convention of the Florida-Georgia District of the I (hereafter "District Convention") petition the Committee appropriate parties to consider changes to the practice of include a complete verbal explanation of changes made in notation of changes made in an amendment, and be it fire e on the Handbook and other of bringing amendments to the floor to in an amendment as well as a print 22 Resolved, that the District Convention petition the Convention to o seek and bring more clarity to the delegates who are voting upon the important matters considered.